VILA-U: a Unified Foundation Model Integrating Visual Understanding and Generation: Experiments

 \subsection{Unified Foundation Vision Tower}

 We present the commonly used metrics reconstruction FID (rFID) and Top-1 accuracy for zero-shot image classification on ImageNet to measure the reconstruction and text alignment capabilities of the unified foundation vision tower in Table \ref{tab:vison_tower}.
+Please refer to the Appendix~\ref{appendix:1} for the qualitative reconstruction results.
 Our model achieves significantly better reconstruction results than VQ-GAN.
 Our rFID is slightly inferior to that of RQ-VAE when using the same code shape.
 This is expected as the introduction of contrastive loss during training, aimed at enhancing image understanding, led to a decrease in reconstruction quality.
 For the text alignment capability, our unified vision tower achieves a Top-1 accuracy of 73.3 / 78.0 under 256 / 384 resolution.
 This demonstrates the exceptional text alignment capability of our unified vision tower.
-However, it is worth noting that both the rFID and Top-1 accuracy of the vision tower only serves as a medium indicator instead of directly linear correlated to the final performance of our whole multi-modal framework.
-The performance on visual understanding and generation tasks presented in the following sections is more important.
+However, it is worth noting that both the rFID and Top-1 accuracy of the vision tower only serves as a medium indicator.
+As the unified vision tower is an integral component of the entire autoregressive model, we believe that its performance on downstream tasks, such as visual understanding and generation, holds greater significance.